19jing/Software-in-marburg/README.md

 Jing in marburg

-I am Programmer,I have no life!! :)
+he is Programmer,he has no life!! :)